My first Macintosh computer

 At that time Apple’s UK sales network were mainly IBM dealers, and I still remember the salesman’s disdain when I collected it.
 IBM’s personal computers dominated the business market back then, and he clearly thought that the Mac was a silly toy!

-For me, it was love at first sight.
-But, of course, the salesman was right — this first Macintosh really wasn’t a practical machine.
+But, for me, it was love at first sight.
+Nevertheless, the salesman was right — this first Macintosh really wasn’t a practical machine.

 It didn’t even have a hard disk, just a single 400 Kb disk drive, which you had to feed laboriously with multiple ‘floppy’ disks.
 The Mac made loud clicking and pinging noises, as it sucked these in and spat them back out again, copying their contents to and from its minuscule 128 Kb memory.